 In general, these ovens are referred to as four banal in Suisse Romande.
 Four means oven in French.
 Banal, which usually means boring, also has an older usage for describing something “possessed in common” (i.e., something shared for the common good).
 If you’re looking to visit a four banal in Switzerland, here are a few examples:

 - Blatten – Backofen Blatten

 - St. Martin – Le Four Banaux d’Eison, Liez, Praz-Jean and La Luette

 - Charrat – Le Four Banal de Charrat-Vison

 - Dombresson – Four à pain du Val-de-Ruz

 - Val d’Hérens – Le Four Banal de Nax

 Le P’tit Four

 In the small village of Wavre, you’ll find a tiny building situated next to the school that houses a communal oven: Le P’tit Four de Wavre.
-The current building dates back to 1843 (the year is carved above its wooden door), although I’ve been told that an oven appears in the same location on maps from the 18th century.
-After falling into disrepair over the years, the villagers got together in 1995 to renovate the oven and maintain it as a gathering place for community members.
+The current building dates back to 1843 (the year is carved above its wooden door).
+Although, I’ve been told that an oven appears in the same location on maps from the 18th century.
+After falling into disrepair over the years, the villagers got together in 1995 to renovate the oven.
+Today, they maintain it as a gathering place for community members.

 Today, the oven is managed by a nonprofit association with a committee of eight members.
 For an annual fee of CHF 10, you can join the association and gain access to the oven.
-The association sponsors various activities throughout the year, such as seasonal festivals, bake sales or an afternoon pizza snack for the schoolchildren.
+The association sponsors various activities throughout the year.
+They include seasonal festivals, bake sales or an afternoon pizza snack for the schoolchildren.